Compass

 Winterizing Your Bike

 If you are uncertain that your bike is ready for winter, bring it into a local bike shop for a tune-up before you ride.
-The months of riding in snow, salt, sand and all the other nasty stuff that gets put on the road during winter will take its toll on all the bike's parts, so it is better to be prepared before you start riding.
+The months of riding in snow, salt, sand, and all the other nasty stuff that gets put on the road during winter will take its toll on the bike's parts, so it is better to be prepared before you start riding.

 It is important to clean and lubricate the chain, derailleurs and cassette/freewheel regularly.
 This will decrease corrosion and wear on the gears while also extending the drivetrain's life.